Community Engagement and Empowerment

 Initiatives help empower communities.
 These include:

-- Shaping North Ayrshire: one of the earliest pilots for the Consul platform with COSLA.
-Used to engage in consultations and debates such as the future of halls, centres and libraries, how we spend the council budget and climate change.
+- Shaping North Ayrshire: a pilot for the Consul platform with COSLA, used to engage in consultations and debates such as the future of halls, centres and libraries, how we spend the council budget, and climate change

 - Tenant Participation Strategy: listening and responding to the views of our tenants.